hertie-data-science-lab/ds01-infra/docs-user/background/workspaces-and-persistence.md

 >
 > **Just want the essentials?** See [Key Concepts: Workspaces and Persistence](../concepts/workspaces-persistence.md) for a shorter overview.

 Understanding stateless/stateful separation is critical for cloud computing.
-This guide explains persistence patterns, file organization, and how these concepts transfer to AWS, Kubernetes, and production systems.
+This guide explains persistence patterns, file organisation, and how these concepts transfer to AWS, Kubernetes, and production systems.

 ---